The 2019 Excelsior Crew

 Relief Skipper – Karol Petryka

 Karol graduated from an unpronounceable maritime university in Poland, and has worked on all kinds of ships all around the world – from container ships to superyachts.
 He was previously on the Polish brig-rigged Fryderyk Chopin, a Sail Training tall ship.
 He has extensive mechanical and rigging knowledge and is always happy to teach what he knows.
 Karol also used to be in a well-known choir, and can sing many traditional sea shanties.
-He has been with Excelsior since 2015.
-Working as mate for the past 3 seasons, Karol has now stepped in to the shoes of Skipper whilst our regular skipper takes some much needed rest.
+He has been with Excelsior since 2015 working as mate for the past 3 seasons and more recently as relief skipper.
+He has a delightful black lab called, would you believe it, Skipper.
 Having covered the role since 2017, Karol is well positioned for sailing Excelsior and has exceptional ability with both young people and adults alike.
+He is currently overseeing our winter maintenance plan.

 First Mate – Isaac Erdman

 Isaac has volunteered with Excelsior since 2015, having worked through the ranks in Greece obtaining his Yachtmaster qualifications, he is now ready to take the helm with Excelsior.
 With great skills in working with young people, and getting the most out of the ship, he is well placed for life at sea.
-We are excited to see how 2018 pans out for Isaac with a running start straight out to the Baltic Isaac shares the crews energy and passion for Sail Training, Foraging and preservation of Excelsior.
+Isaac shares the crew’s energy and passion for Sail Training, Foraging and preservation of Excelsior.
+He’s a valued member of the team and is currently heavily involved in our winter maintenance plan.

 Bob first came to Excelsior decades ago as a teacher leading a school trip, and he has been volunteering for her winter maintenance schedule and as a deckhand ever since.
 He has many woodworking skills, and sailing experience from taking both Excelsior and his own little boat all around the UK and Europe.
 He has a very, very dry sense of humour.